liamwalsh1980/Milestone-Project-4/README.md

 - Delivery
     - Phone Number (Mandatory field)
-    - Country (Mandatory field)
+    - Street Address 1 (Mandatory field)
-    - Postal Code
+    - Street Address 2
     - Town or City (Mandatory field)
-    - Street Address 1 (Mandatory field)
+    - County
-    - Street Address 2 (Mandatory field)
+    - Postal Code
-    - County (Mandatory field)
+    - Country (Mandatory field)

 If a user is logged in to their account, they have the option to tick/untick the ‘Save this delivery information to my profile’ checkbox.
 It's checked by default.